 Complaint procedure

 If you have a complaint about the rights and responsibilities of students at Malmö University, your case can be reviewed.
-The basic principle is that student complaints within a faculty should be resolved by the respective faculty.
+The basic principle is that student complaints within a faculty should be resolved by the respective faculty or department.
 Students with a complaint should first contact the relevant teacher to have the matter investigated.
 The Student Union Malmö has student representatives (studentombud) who can also provide support and help, regardless of whether you are a member of the Student Union.

 Governance documents and guidelines